 - They are affordable - especially if you get them with the tail and shell on.

-- Shrimp is a great source of protein – literally 90% of calories in shrimp come from protein.
+- Shrimp is a great source of protein – literally 90% of the calories in shrimp come from protein.

 - They are also really low in calories – only 84 calories in a 3-ounce serving.

-- Shrimp are a good source of omega-6 and omega-3 fatty acids.
+- They are full of 20 different vitamins and minerals - a good source of omega-6 and omega-3 fatty acids.

 I would love to connect with you!
 Leave a comment and follow me on Instagram, Twitter, Facebook, & Pinterest!

-Grilled Chili Lime Shrimp
+Grilled Chili Lime Shrimp Recipe

 These Grilled Chili Lime Shrimp are quick, easy and the most delicious summer cookout recipe!
 Marinated in smoked paprika, chili powder, fresh minced garlic, lime juice, salt and pepper, olive oil, and honey (or pure maple syrup).